llxxdd/Ocs-Panel-Reborns/install/README.md

 CI Installer provides an easy way for the user to get the database structure and configuration in place.

 NOTE: This is to be used as a starting point.
-You will have to customize it to make it work for your application, and you might have to dig into the code a little bit.
+Youyi will have to customize it to make it work for your application, and you might have to dig into the code a little bit.
 It's pretty simple, so if you have a basic understanding of PHP you shouldn't have trouble.